-Extremely beneficial to gardeners and their organic garden, the adults and larvae will prey on aphids, spider mites and mealy bugs.
+Extremely beneficial to gardeners and their gardens, the adults and larvae will prey on aphids, spider mites and mealy bugs.

 So...What's a Ladybug?

 Ladybugs are also known as lady beetles or even ladybird beetles.
 In European countries they are referred to as "ladybirds."
 Adult lady beetles are round beetles measuring no more than 3/8" in length.
 They can be red, orange, or black in color with or without spots.

 Larvae are said to look somewhat like an alligator in its shape with tiny spiked projections and orange striping on its blue or black body.
 Ladybug eggs are yellowish or whitish, oval-shaped and laying in clusters.